SUPERMAN Returns to the Movies (1978-1987)

 Television Celebrates Superman's 50th Birthday, with Animated SUPERMAN (1987)

 To acknowledge the 50th anniversary of the Man of Steel, Ruby Spears Enterprises produced a new animated series of Superman adventures, in 1987.
-Helmed by DC comic scribe Marv Wolfman, the previous two decades' poorly-animated, generic Superman TV cartoons, and often campy Superfriends variations were discarded, replaced by more 'up-to-date' characterizations, reflecting many of the changes in the comic book during the 1980s.
+Helmed by DC comic scribe Marv Wolfman, with animated character designs by legendary DC artist Gil Kane (and storyboards inspired by the panel art of equally legendary Neal Adams), the previous two decades' poorly-animated, generic Superman TV cartoons, and too-often campy Superfriends variations were discarded, replaced by more 'up-to-date' characterizations, reflecting many of the changes in the comic book during the 1980s.

 Each episode offering two stories (one current, and one, of Superman's 'Early Years'), the series, while not as 'cutting edge' as the next decade's hit series, was praised for it's more mature, believable storylines, and the respect it showed the Superman mythos.